dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 are used), public keys, and the hybrid signature.
 For the hybrid signature, size should no more than minimally exceed the signature size of the two component signatures.
-In some cases, it may be possible for a hybrid signature to be smaller than the concatenationation of the two component signatures.
+In some cases, it may be possible for a hybrid signature to be smaller than the concatenation of the two component signatures.

 ### **Minimal duplicate information**